 In fact, the study The effects of school culture and climate on student achievement published in the International Journal of Leadership in Education (V. 12, 2009 - Issue 1) also found the results to be significant.
 Schools displaying “healthier climates” and culture – defined as having high levels of cohesion, morale, equality, communication, and resources – saw an average of 20% more students pass state exams.

 As impressive as studies on school culture can be, experts admit that school culture alone is not quite enough.
 According to Berner’s colleague and fellow researcher at Johns Hopkins, Dr. David Steiner, curriculum is the second key piece of the boosted academic puzzle.
 As he likes to say to illustrate his point, “Try and think critically about nothing in particular.”
 What we learn, the knowledge itself, is as critical as the skill and a meaningful cohort to the culture.

-According to Steiner and his Johns Hopkins School of Education report What We Teach Matters, policy makers have overlooked curriculum quality for centuries.
+According to Steiner and his Johns Hopkins School of Education report What We Teach Matters, policy makers have overlooked curriculum quality and diversity for centuries.
 He says, “Schools that switched from business as usual to higher-quality curriculum instructional methods could move students’ performance from the 50th to the 60th or even 70th percentile.
 When extrapolated across an entire class, grade, or school, such impacts could prove transformative.”

 Just as we must ask how to define effective school culture, we must also ask how one defines high-quality curriculum.
 Steiner and the Institute of Education Sciences (IES) define it this way, saying curriculum must: “support effective, research-based pedagogy; be content-rich in sciences, social studies, and the arts.”